History of Letitia James in Timeline

 Letitia James

-Letitia Ann James is an American lawyer and politician currently serving as the Attorney General of New York since 2019.
-As a member of the Democratic Party, she made history as the first African American woman to be elected to this position.
-She succeeded Barbara Underwood after winning the 2018 election.
-Her career is notable for breaking barriers and achieving significant milestones in New York's political landscape.
+Letitia Ann James is an American lawyer and politician currently serving as the 67th Attorney General of New York since 2019.
+As a member of the Democratic Party, she achieved a historic milestone by becoming the first African American woman elected to this position, succeeding Barbara Underwood.
+Prior to this role, she held other political positions in New York.
+Her work as Attorney General often involves high-profile legal battles and investigations, solidifying her presence in American politics.

 October 18, 1958: Letitia James Born

-On October 18, 1958, Letitia Ann James was born.
-She is an American lawyer and politician.
+On October 18, 1958, Letitia Ann James was born in Brooklyn, New York.

 Others born on this day/year

-Since 1977, James is the first third-party member to be elected to the city council.
+Letitia James is the first third-party member to be elected to the city council since 1977.

-In 1987, Letitia James received her Juris Doctor degree from Howard University School of Law.
+In 1987, Letitia James received her Juris Doctor degree from Howard University School of Law in Washington, D.C.

 In 1989, Letitia James was admitted to practice law in New York State.